On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-First, we will show the $1$st, $\ldots$, $n$-th column of (\ref{eq:desincl}).
+First, we will show the $1$st, $\ldots$, $n$-th columns of (\ref{eq:desincl}).
 Clearly, the $1$st column of (\ref{eq:desincl}) is no other than the assumption (ii).
 Applying $\varpi^{r} F$ and using (\ref{eq:F1}) to the assumption (ii), we have

 which implies the $2$nd column of (\ref{eq:desincl}).
 Here, we use $2r+k \geq \lceil r+k \rceil \geq 1$.
-Similarly, by applying $\varpi^{r} F$ and (\ref{eq:F1}) to the assumption (ii) $(i-1)$-times, we can verify the $i$-th column of (\ref{eq:desincl}) ($1 \leq i \leq n$).
+Similarly, by applying $\varpi^{r} F$ and (\ref{eq:F1}) to the assumption (ii) $(i-1)$ times, we can verify the $i$-th column of (\ref{eq:desincl}) ($1 \leq i \leq n$).
 Here, we use that $\ord b_{i} \geq m+1$, which follows from the assumption $r+k \geq m+1$.

 Next, we will verify the $2n$-th column of (\ref{eq:desincl}).
 Since we have

 applying $\varpi^{r} F$ and using $(\ref{eq:F1})$, we have

 which implies the $2n$-th column of $(\ref{eq:desincl})$.